 Licensure is a process every dentist must go through at least once during his or her professional life in order to practice dentistry.
-In the United States, licensure requirements vary from state to state and all applicants must meet three basic requirements, including passing the National Board Dental Examinations.
+In the United States, licensure requirements vary from state to state and all applicants must meet three basic requirements: education, written examination, and clinical examination.
 The state dental board is the appropriate agency to contact for specific information about licensure requirements, the state dental practice act, or other licensure-related information.The information in this section is a brief summary of important facts to help dentists and dental students become more familiar with terms used and more informed about the licensure process.

 State Dental Licensure Requirements for U.S. Dentists

 In the United States, the final authority on licensure requirements is the individual state.
 Though requirements vary from state to state, all applicants for dental licensure must meet three basic requirements; an education requirement, a written examination requirement and a clinical examination requirement.

 Review the State Dental Licensure Requirements for US Dentists section for more information.

 The state board of dentistry (also known as board of dental examiners) is an agency of state government created by the state legislature.
 This agency governs the qualifications for and the practice of dentistry within the state.
 The board’s authority is limited to that granted by the state legislature and typically includes:

 - establishment of standards of practice and conduct,

 - taking disciplinary action against those who engage in misconduct, and